ervynnn/D20-site/src/pages/modern.d20.srd/vehicle.movement.and.combat/index.md

 layout: '~/layouts/MarkdownLayout.astro'
 ---

-## Vehicle Movement and Combat

-For simply traveling from point to point, the [vehicle](/modern.d20.srd/equipment/equipment.vehicles) used is largely a matter of personal style and finances.
+[vehicle](/modern.d20.srd/equipment/equipment.vehicles) used is largely a matter of personal style and finances.
 [Skill checks](/modern.d20.srd/skills/skill.basics) are only required in extraordinary circumstances.
 These rules are primarily focused on ground